Eugo21/C_Programming-/README.md

-# This Repo will contine all my C projects
+# This Repo contains all my C projects

 # Day 1
 1. C program to print hello world.